amaniayad/amaniayad/README.md

 **A Final Year Computer Science Student at @ESI-SBA, specialized in AI and Data Science**

-- 🔭 I’m currently working on A Graph Neural Network for Recommender Systems.
 - 🌱 I’m currently learning GNNs and Reinforcement Learning
 - 👯 I’m looking for a PFE internship
 - 📫 How to reach me: a.ayad@esi-sba.dz